po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/22-Stu_IndexedDB/README.md

 2. Run `npm install`.

-3. To launch the application, run `npm run build`.
+3. To launch the application, run `npm run start`.

+4. Open the `index.html` file in the `dist` directory.

-4. To view the IndexedDB store, visit the `Application` tab in Chrome DevTools.
+5. To view the IndexedDB store, visit the `Application` tab in Chrome DevTools.

 Refer to the documentation: